-Long and narrow pens where pigs can enter on one end and can exit on the other end are ideal.
+Long and narrow pens where pigs can enter on one end and can exit on the other end (see drawing below) are ideal.
 Pigs like this design of pen because there are two long solid walls to lie against.
 Pigs prefer to lie against a solid-wall rather than in an open area.